metascape/stateful_jobs/README.md

 //= require stateful_jobs
 ```

-Or place it manually wherever your application can laod it.
+Or place it manually wherever your application can load it.

 ## Usage